Woodward If It Makes You Happy One Day

 If you advocate something, at some point in the debate, you need to explain the tangible results of your advocacy without relying on any debate or philosophy jargon.

-There has been a significant decline in quality of speaking since online debate started because debaters became less familiar with speaking directly to the judge and because judges gave more leeway to the absence of clarity due to the computer instrument.
+There has been a significant decline in the quality of speaking since online debate started because debaters became less familiar with speaking directly to the judge and because judges gave more leeway to the absence of clarity due to the computer instrument.
 Judges should never have to rely on reading along with the speech document in order to flow tags/analytics.
 If you have no intonation nor emphasis during tags/analytics/rebuttals, you are a bad speaker.

 ㅤ